brandon-gamble/bias_lighting/README.md

 # bias_lighting
 Bias lighting for monitor backlighting.
-Uses a python script to sample the screen and generate RGB values, which are sent via USB to an arduino which controls an addressable LED strip.
+Uses a python script to sample the border of the screen and generate average RGB values which are serialized as hex colors and sent via USB to an arduino which in turn sends the colors to an addressable LED strip.

 You can see a demo of it here: https://youtu.be/FVjuAfjO09M